SAP/cloud-identity-developer-guide/docs/CAP/InstanceBasedAuthorization.md

 ## Annotating the CDS Model

-Finally, via `@ams.attributes` annotations, the AMS attributes are mapped to elements (or association paths) in the cds model via compile-safe cds expressions.
+Finally, via `@ams.attributes` annotations, the AMS attributes are mapped to elements (or association paths) in the cds model using compile-safe cds expressions.
 Whenever requests access the annotated resources, the result is filtered based on the attribute conditions computed by AMS.

 ```js
 annotate Product with @ams.attributes: { // [!code ++:8]